 Welcome to my homepage!

-I am a postdoctoral astrophysicist at Charles University in Prague.
+I am an Assistant Professor at Charles University in Prague (Astronomical Institute).

-My primary interest is the theory of planet formation, hydrodynamics of protoplanetary disks
+My primary research interests include the theory of planet formation, hydrodynamics of protoplanetary disks,

 Are you a student/postdoc looking for a project?
 Feel free to contact me!